-- 119. On March 14, 2012, Judge Adams, just prior to hearing a Motion for Reconsideration, recused himself on this case. - 120.
-Prior to going on record there was a long conversation between the judge and the attorney for Whittemore.
-The judge began his commentary by stating that he had seen a television story about the Congressman who warned anyone who ever accepted a campaign contribution from Harvey Whittemore to donate that contribution immediately to charity within two weeks.
-He added that these statements presented a problem for him personally because he lives on his salary and he used the contributions from Harvey Whittemore, his family members and the affiliated Whittemore companies on his campaign as a judge. - 121.
-A discussion ensued in which the judge asked Dr. Mikovits' lawyers whether they were planning on filing a motion to disqualify.
-When they answered in the affirmative, he asked them not to file that motion immediately as he was going on vacation and he did not want to disturb his vacation with this issue.
-That was all mooted the next day when the judge issued a decision recusing himself. - 122.
-As a result of the conspiracy between Garcia, Gammick, HW, AW, Kinne, Hillerby, Hunter and Pari, Dr. Mikovits has very recently been forced to liquidate all of her property and to turn over the proceeds to the WPI, by order of the US Bankruptcy Court, in March of 2013, all based upon a fraudulent filing. - 123.
-Neither HW, AW, Lombardi, Gammick, Dean, the Three Unidentified VCSD Deputies, Kinne, the WPI, Hillersby, Hunter or Pari have ever made a public statement that the Plaintiff was terminated for no good cause; had ownership of the laboratory notebooks; owned the intellectual property, hardware and software she was accused of stealing; was falsely accused of committing criminal acts; was not a fugitive from justice; was unlawfully arrested; was unlawfully detained in jail with no charges;

-was held in jail without due process; had not misspoken about the scientific validity of the work of WPI; or had otherwise wronged any of the defendants.
+- 124. As a result of this fraudulent misrepresentation, and because she believed that she owed FHW \$5,500,000.00, and that he had a judgment and intended to collect what he could from it, filed for bankruptcy protection on March 1, 2013. - 125.
+It is on that date and in furtherance of his conspiracy with AW, Kinne, Lombardi, Hillerby, that Mr. & Mrs. Whittemore filed a fraudulent claim in the Bankruptcy Court asserting a judgment that was false, fraudulent and fictitious against Dr. Mikovits, in the amount of Five Million Five Hundred Thousand (\$5,500,000.00) Dollars. - 126.
+This fraudulent act, committed on March 1, 2013, has tolled the beginning of the running of the statute of limitations until that date, and has mooted all defenses by WPI, Mr. & Mrs. Whittemore, Vincent Lombardi, Carli Kinne, and Michael Hillerby, each of whom conspired to defraud Dr. Mikovits through their wrongful acts. - 127.
+As a result of the conspiracy between Garcia, Gammick, FHW, AW, Kinne, Hillerby, Hunter and Pari, Dr. Mikovits has very recently been forced to liquidate all of her property and to turn over the proceeds to the WPI, by order of the US Bankruptcy Court, in March of 2013, all based upon a fraudulent filing. - 128.
+Neither FHW, AW, Lombardi, Gammick, Dean, the Three Unidentified VCSD Deputies, Kinne, the WPI, Hillersby, or Hunter have ever made a public statement that the Plaintiff was terminated for no good cause; had ownership of the laboratory notebooks; owned the intellectual property, hardware and software she was accused of stealing; was falsely accused of committing criminal acts; was not a fugitive from justice; was unlawfully arrested; was unlawfully detained in jail with no charges; was held in jail without due process; had not misspoken about the scientific validity of the work of WPI; or had otherwise wronged any of the defendants.

-- 124. This failure to retract statements, actions, and false assertions has, and will continue to cause harm to the Plaintiff every day, until her name is cleared and she is once again eligible to participate in procurement and execution of US.
+- 129. This failure to retract statements, actions, and false assertions has, and will continue to cause harm to the Plaintiff every day, until her name is cleared and she is once again eligible to participate in procurement and execution of US.
 Government and other governmental unit grants and support.
-At this time, because of the failures of the defendants in the above paragraph, as more fully described hereinabove, the Plaintiff is an unemployable scientific treasure. - 125.
+At this time, because of the failures of the defendants in the above paragraph, as more fully described hereinabove, the Plaintiff is an unemployable scientific treasure. - 130.
 The harm to the Plaintiff, as an ongoing tort, does not avail itself to a measurement of a start and stop date of a statute of limitations, and all claims asserted below are timely and ongoing under prevailing California law of "Continuing Violation."

-Civil Rights and Constitutional Claims
+COUNT ONE Civil Rights and Constitutional Claims

-- 126. Plaintiff repeats, realleges, reavers and incorporates all statements above, as if specifically set forth herein. - 127.
-This allegation runs against the above named defendants, insofar as they are not entitled to protection of the Eleventh Amendment to the US Constitution. - 128.
+- 131. Plaintiff repeats, realleges, reavers and incorporates all statements above, as if specifically set forth herein. - 132.
+This allegation runs against the above named defendants, insofar as they are not entitled to protection of the Eleventh Amendment to the US Constitution. - 133.
 All actors involved in this Count acted under color of state law or the Constitution of the United States in the deprivation of the Plaintiff's rights under the First, Fourth, Fifth, Sixth, and Eighth Amendments to the Constitution of the United States, by imposition of incarceration upon her, and detaining her without cause. - a.
 First Amendment: by prohibiting the petitioning for a governmental redress of grievances, and forbidding her to express concerns about fraud upon the FDA, DOD and NIAID.